team401/Docs/Programming/Drive-With-Joysticks.md

 ***Note:*** by implementing DriveTemplate, you DO NOT have to extend SubsystemBase, this step is already included within the DriveTemplate.

 ### Adding SetGoalSpeeds method
 The DriveTemplate also requires that the driveSubsytem have a setGoalSpeeds method.
 This is how the DriveWithJoysticks command will tell drive what speeds are being commmanded.
-An example of adding this to the talonrfx-swerve used in 2025 is shown below.
+An example of adding this to the talonfx-swerve used in 2025 is shown below.
 ```
 public class Drive implements DriveTemplate {
     public ChassisSpeeds goalSpeeds = new ChassisSpeeds();